anki-code/fstrider/README.md

 strider
 ```

-In xonsh shell you can load xontrib with `s` alias that allows to change directory using strider:
+In the xonsh shell you can load xontrib with `s` alias that allows to change directory using strider:
 ```xsh
 xontrib load strider
 s